/images/resources/code-examples/code-examples-dotnet.jpg

 Using Tokens

-The ID token will contain values similar to the following, to represent proof of the authentication event.
-The Microsoft libraries verify the ID token before issuing session cookies, and the TokenValidationParameters can be used to customize this when required.
-The aud claim should be the client_id of the web app, and the iss claim should have the expected OpenID provider's value.
+The ID token contains values similar to the following to represent proof of the authentication event.
+The .NET framework verifies the ID token before issuing session cookies.
+You can use the TokenValidationParameters to customize validation if required.
+The aud claim should be the client ID of the web app, and the iss claim should be the expected issuer identifier of the OpenID provider.

 json